 After the final Argo release, the Ravens stayed together for about a year.
 Their last appearance was at the Apollo Theater, in December of 1958 (probably the week of the 19th).
 Although Joe Van Loan said that they also appeared as "Three Brothers and a Cousin," that wasn't true.
 Dave Bowers said that the Van Loans made a joke about that to outsiders (Dave wasn't their cousin), but that was all.

 Who were the Ravens at the end?
 Tenor Grant Kitchings, who'd been a member of the King Toppers (Josie) had been drafted in December 1956.
 He told me that when he got out of the Army two years later, he hooked up with the remnants of the Ravens: Joe Van Loan, Boots Bowers, and Aaron "Tex" Cornelius, a baritone/tenor who'd been with the Regals and the Vee-Jay Orioles.

-Even at this late date, Joe was doing extra-curricular sessions.
-In the fall of 1958, he recorded "Forever" and "Give Me Your Heart" for Philadelphia's new V-Tone label.
-On them, Joe is backed by the Parliaments (Arnold Bennett, Milton Harling, James Frazier, John Gore, and Bobby Taylor).
-Why wasn't he backed by the Ravens, since they were still performing?
-Unfortunately, I have no idea.
+In the fall of 1958, Joe recorded "Forever" and "Give Me Your Heart" for Philadelphia's new V-Tone label, backed by the Parliaments (Arnold Bennett, Milton Harling, James Frazier, John Gore, and Bobby Taylor).

 In late December 1958, Bobby Shad (who had long ago been a&r man at Mercury) was appointed head of the Rank Record Company of America, owned by British movie mogul, J. Arthur Rank.
 The new corporation set up an American subsidiary, called "Top Rank."
 This label issued the last known sides by the Ravens.